RadarPlane/RIS/ReadME.md

 | 23    | vertrate                             | Vertical rate |
 | 24    | diffGNSSBaro                         | Difference between GNSS and Barometric altitude |

+Note that the even and odd information contained within the database is for computational purposes, as one needs both an even and odd frame to calculate the latitude and longitude.

 To check the database, you can use:
 ```apl
 RadarIngestSystem.db
 ```

-In the future, a proper GUI could be implemented, however the main purpose of this will be to create a REST API and use as the backend of RadarPlane.com.
+In the future, a proper GUI could be implemented, however the main purpose of this will be to create a REST API to use as the backend of RadarPlane.com.

 ## License